 Play therapy is a theoretical treatment approach used with young children to better understand and resolve emotional and behavioral struggles.
 Research suggests Play Therapy is an effective mental health approach, regardless of age, gender, or the nature of the problem.
-Play therapists meets the child where they are developmentally, as play is considered the "language" of a child.
+Play therapists meet children where they are at developmentally, as play is considered the "language" of a child.

 Copyright © 2017 Center for Specialized Psychology, LLC - All Rights Reserved.